Finite Naturalness and Quark-Lepton Unification: Minimal Theory For Quark-Lepton Unification

 \subsection{Two-loop corrections to the Higgs mass}

-Naively the dominant two-loop corrections to the Higgs mass contain interactions of the vector leptoquarks and the $Z'$ gauge boson with the fermions.
-In quark-lepton unification, the Higgs Yukawa couplings predict the following mass matrix relations
+The dominant two-loop corrections to the Higgs mass contain interactions of the vector leptoquarks and the $Z'$ gauge boson with the fermions.
+We will give an estimate of the size of these contributions by computing only the diagrams involving the vector leptoquarks.

+Because of the vertex of the $Z'$ gauge boson with the Higgs, there are extra two-loop diagrams contributing to the corrections involving the neutral gauge boson.
+We do not consider these contributions given that they are proportional to powers of the weak coupling rather than the strong coupling.